American-Forests/nix-wsl-home/README.md

 ~/nix-home/start-home.sh
 ```
 * Feel free to create your own branch of this repo to customize your environment and contribute enhancements back.
+* When you ran the start-home script, the nix files in nix-home were symlinked to ~/.config/home-manager where home-manager looks for them and will load them automatically.
-* nix will ignore any nix config files not in the git repository.
-For this reason, user-config.nix was added to the git repo.
-In order to keep personal info out of commits, local edits to this file are ignored by applying skip-worktree setting to user-config.nix by start-home.sh.
-This means that if you want to alter the base user variables, you would have to remove the skiptree setting temporarily, make changes and stage them, before adding the skiptree back.
+* You might wonder why user-config.nix is in the git repository and when you added your edits to it that git didn't reflect that there were changes.
+The base user-config.nix file is in the repo because nix will ignore and not use any nix config files not in the git repository.
+And in order to keep personal info out of commits, local edits to this file are ignored by applying skip-worktree setting to user-config.nix by start-home.sh.
+This means that if you want to alter the variables in user-config.nix, you would have to remove the skiptree setting temporarily, make changes and stage them, before adding the skiptree back.

 ## Learn More